Marannix/Sneaki/README.md

 # Sneaki
- Display list of countries using no libraries
+Using async task with no libraries to fetch data and diplay in a list